streamingfast/substreams/docs/new/getting-started/injective/injective-first-sps.md

 <figure><img src="../../../.gitbook/assets/intro/injective-quickstart-event-type.png" width="100%" /></figure>

+Then, you will be asked to input the _type_ and/or _attributes_ that you want to use for the filtering.

-8. `Directory`: lastly, choose the directory where you want to create the project.
+1. `Directory`: lastly, choose the directory where you want to create the project.

 Done!
 A new Substreams-powered Subgraph project will be created in the specified directory.